jongseo98/project/README.md

 Prints out-> "Error.
 User gender is F or M"
 3) If you input wrong age, ex) “M” “-30” “homemaker”
 Prints out-> "Error.
 User age cannot be under 0"
-4) If you input the occupation not in the occupation list, ex) “M” “25” “Wizard”
+4) If you input the occupation not in the occupation list, ex) “M” “25” “Wizard” or “M” “25” “Grad student”(can't recognize space)
 Prints out-> "Error.
 The occupation does not exist"
 5) If you input genre not in the genre list, ex) “F” 65” “artist” “American”
 Prints out-> "Error.
 The movie genre does not exist"